 Below, we will explore these business models and highlight the pros and cons of each.

-P2P Lending Business Model 1: Traditional P2P Lending
+P2P Lending Business Model 1: Standard P2P Lending

-The traditional understanding of peer-to-peer lending is that you lend or borrow money to/from your peer with a middleman, the peer-to-peer lending platform, to mediate the transaction.
-This makes the traditional P2P business model pretty straightforward:
+The standard understanding of peer-to-peer lending is that you lend or borrow money to/from your peer with a middleman, the peer-to-peer lending platform, to mediate the transaction.
+This makes the standard P2P business model pretty straightforward:

 - Lenders (private individuals and/or institutional investors) invest excessive cash flow in loans on the platform and receives principal and interest in return.

 - The borrower (a consumer or business) receives financing and pays interest on the loan amount in return.